Accelize/drm/doc/drm_hardware_integration.rst

 answer your customer needs.

    a.
-First you need to determine which data metrics is the most relevant to count with regard to the application domain.
+First you need to determine which data metrics is the most relevant to count with regard
+      to the application domain.
-Typically you would count the number of bytes processed by an encryption IP whereas you would count the number of frames processed by a video rescaling IP.
+      Typically you would count the number of bytes processed for an encryption IP but you would count the number of frames processed for a video rescaling IP.

    #.
 Then instrument your code to measure your metrics.
 For instance count the number of
       bytes processed.

    #.
 When the metric unit is reached, generate a 1-clock cycle pulse (synchronized on
       ``ip_core_aclk``) on the ``metering_event`` port of the DRM Activator.
       For instance, generate a pulse every 100M bytes.

 Each pulse on ``metering_event`` increases the metering 64-bit counter by 1.
 The value of this counter is transmitted to the DRM Web Service which converts it